pulumi/docs/content/blog/when-to-use-azure-cosmos-db/index.md

 > We've been using Cosmos DB as a document database since it was called DocumentDB, and it's been fast, reliable, and straightforward for our needs.
 We store large, arbitrarily structured JSON documents, and Cosmos DB's full indexing has handled that effortlessly.
 For us, the simplicity works—we don't need to scale to millions of users, and with auto-scaling, each customer's database runs smoothly without any partitioning.

-For help provisioning Cosmos DB, check out our Azure Cosmos DB How to guide: https://www.pulumi.com/registry/packages/azure-native/how-to-guides/azure-cs-cosmosdb-logicapp/, and if you decide to go with Azure Tables instead, our Azure Native provider is there to help you all the same.
+For help provisioning Cosmos DB, check out our [Azure Cosmos DB How to guide](https://www.pulumi.com/registry/packages/azure-native/how-to-guides/azure-cs-cosmosdb-logicapp/) and if you decide to go with Azure Tables instead, our [Azure Native provider](https://www.pulumi.com/registry/packages/azure-native/) is there to help you all the same.